hairizuanbinnoorazman/slides-to-video/README.md

 ## Features to be developed

 - Access Image and Video assets
-  - Image for video segment
+  - Image for video segment -> Need to check that the user can actually really access the image (it has cookie protection)
   - Audio for video segment
 - Projects
   - Roles